aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

-This library is a route matching library.
+This library is a routing library.
 In other words, it lets you map URIs to actions, and attempts to match an input request to ones of those routes.

 <h2 id="why-use-this-library">Why Use This Library?</h2>